 This programme is delivered in close collaboration with our advisory board of representatives from the water industry, and provides fundamental and applied training in the science and management of freshwater environments.
 Combining hydrology, geomorphology, biogeochemistry and ecology, the degree is designed to produce outstanding scientists capable of developing interdisciplinary solutions to priority water resource and catchment issues.
-It also involves fieldwork at our research sites ranging from globally rare chalk streams to heavily impacted rivers within London and the south-east of England.* MSc and PgDip versions of this course are also available.
+It also involves fieldwork at our research sites ranging from globally rare chalk streams to heavily impacted rivers within London and southern England.* MSc and PgDip versions of this course are also available.

 - facilitates networking within the water and environmental sectors

 - develops core understanding of freshwater environmental systems and the key policy and legal frameworks that underpin their management

 - provides hands-on training in flood estimation and inundation modelling using industry-standard software